Piz Beverin

 Description

-From Mathon, the hike starts to Piz Beverin, the local mountain of the Beverin Nature Park.
-Along the unpaved road you walk southwards to below Alp Tumpriv.
+The hike to Piz Beverin, the local mountain of Beverin Nature Park, starts from Mathon.
+You follow the natural road southwards down to below the Alp Tumpriv.
 A signpost shows the hiking trail to Piz Beverin.
-The easier path leads first over the Beverin gap and then over the Grad to the summit.
-The descent route leads over the 8 m high ladder, the Beverin Pintg and along the ascent route back to Mathon.
+The easier path leads first over the Beverin Gap and then via the ridge to the summit.
+The descent route goes over the 8 m high ladder, the Beverin Pintg, and back along the ascent route to Mathon.

 Alternative routes

-- From the Tguma car park above Wergenstein you save about 1.5 hours of hiking time and 330 meters of ascent and descent.
-For the road from Wergenstein, a driving permit must be purchased with coins at the machine.
+- From the Tguma parking lot above Wergenstein, you save about 1.5 hours of hiking time and 330 meters of ascent and descent.
+For the road from Wergenstein, a driving permit with coins must be purchased at the machine.

-- An alpine route leads from the Glass Pass to Piz Beverin.
-Beware of falling rocks!
+- From the Glaspass, an alpine route leads to Piz Beverin.
+Beware of rockfall!

-The Muntsulej restaurant in Mathon is ideal for a refreshment after a strenuous hike.
-From the terrace you have a beautiful view of Mathon and the Schams.
+The Restaurant Muntsulej in Mathon is ideal for a refreshment after the strenuous hike.
+From the terrace, there is a beautiful view of Mathon and the Schams valley.

 Surefootedness and a head for heights are required.

-Weatherproof clothing and suitable shoes with non-slip soles.
+Weatherproof clothing and suitable shoes with a grippy sole.

 Directions